 A Spey casting lesson with a two-handed rod will begin by covering the basic roll cast and the live-line roll cast (switch cast).
 From there, we’ll progress to the circle C cast, which will allow a right-handed angler to fish when the river is flowing from his right to his left.
 Next, we’ll cover the double Spey, which will allow a right-handed angler to fish when water is flowing from left to right.
 These two basic Spey casts will allow you to start fishing wet flies and streamers from either bank using a two-handed fly rod.

 Depending on your progression, we may cover two additional casts—the single Spey and the snake roll—or we can leave those to a future lesson, after you’ve had the opportunity to work on the basics.

 A Spey casting lesson with a single-handed rod with cover virtually the same material.

 For a lesson with a two-handed rod, I require that you provide your own equipment and that you outfit your rod with a full floating weight-forward Spey line or floating double taper line.

 A Spey casting lesson with a single-handed rod requires no special equipment.
 Any single-handed rod outfitted with a floating weight-forward or floating double taper line will suffice.

 Whether you’re interested in learning to Spey cast with a double- or single-handed rod, please keep in mind that a solid basic roll cast is prerequisite to learning how to Spey cast.
 The better your roll cast is when you meet with me, the more quickly the lesson will progress, and the better your Spey casting will be.
-(I may require you to send me a video clip of your roll cast before the lesson.)
 Also, please note that a Spey casting lesson should not be the first instruction you take with a fly rod.
-I require you first take a lesson with a single-handed rod (with me or one of my advanced students) to ground you in the language and concepts of fly casting.
+I require you first take a lesson with a single-handed rod (with me or one of my advanced students) to ground you in the language and concepts of fly casting and to make sure your roll cast is solid before you attempt to learn how to Spey cast.